ds2-lab/NotebookOS-Dashboard/README.md

 cd workload-driver-react
 ```

-To run the `frontend`, execute the following:
+To run the `frontend`, execute the following (from within the `dashboard-frontend/` directory):
 ```bash
 npm install && npm run start:dev
 ```

-Next, to run the `backend`, execute the following in a separate terminal:
+Next, to run the `backend`, execute the following in a separate terminal session (from the `driver-backend/` directory):
 ```bash
 make run-server
 ```